Are projects assessed; what is the cost; and how can I pay for the assessment?

 The Police Department has a handout (PDF) that helps explain how you can use a trespass notice to manage your property.

 How do I know if a registered sex offender lives in my neighborhood?

 In Minnesota, public access to information about sex offenders is limited.
 The Police Department will make a community notification of any level 3 sex offenders (those deemed most likely to re-offend) who move into the city, as required by law.

 How do I know which trees the utility company will trim?

 There are two common situations that involve utility companies are:

-- You may also charge classes over the phone using Discover, MasterCard, American Express or VISA during office hours.
+You may also register and pay for classes over the phone using Discover, MasterCard, American Express or VISA during office hours.